Skip to content

 }

-The key must be stored as key (even though this is a certificate!) under the path specified.
+The certificate must be stored under the path specified.
+By default, it looks for a field named key in the vault secret.
 For example, you might populate it like this:

 $ vault kv put -mount=secret tls/mail.example.com.cert key=@mail.example.com.cert